mihuman/flight-route-finder/README.md

 ```
 {
-  from: Source airport information,
-  to: Destination airport information,
   result: {
+    airports: Information about all airports across the resulting route,
+    from: Source airport ID,
+    to: Destination airport ID,
     segments: Resulting route segments,
     totalDistance: Total distance in kilometers
   }